Weight Loss

 A common misconception is that fad dieting and diet supplements are the best way to lose weight.
 While being true in the short term, these fad diets tend to be unsustainable, asking you to completely cut food groups or only eat a couple of different types.
 Once you stop these types of diets the weight tends to return as calorie intake again increases.

 The best weight loss diet is a balanced one.
 The body requires all different nutrients to thrive, protein, vegetables, grains, and yes, even fats and sugars.
 The key is the amount of each you consume daily.
-To get this balance correct it’s best to speak to a dietician or your GP.
+To get this balance correct it’s best to speak to a dietician or your doctor.

 Exercise